Christian Greco: Appointments

-Greco holds the role of president of the scientific committee of Collegio Ghislieri of Pavia since 2014 and has been a member of the board of directors of the MANN of Napoli since 2015.
+Greco is current president of the scientific committee of Collegio Ghislieri of Pavia since 2014 and has been a member of the board of directors of the MANN of Napoli since 2015.

-Since 2018 he is a member of scientific committee of the Grand Egyptian Museum, of the scientific committee of Fondazione Scuola dei Beni e delle Attività Culturali of Rome and of the faculty of the PhD programme in “Archeologia e culture del Mediterraneo antico.
+Since 2018 he has been a member of scientific committee of the Grand Egyptian Museum, of the scientific committee of Fondazione Scuola dei Beni e delle Attività Culturali of Rome and of the faculty of the PhD programme in “Archeologia e culture del Mediterraneo antico.
 Ricerca storica, conservazione, fruizione del patrimonio” of the Scuola Superiore Meridionale di Napoli, at the Università degli Studi di Napoli Federico II.

 From 2014 to 2018 he was a member of the technical-scientific committee for the archaeological heritage of the Italian Ministry MIBACT and from 2015 to 2018 he was a member of the board of directors of the University of Pavia.

 Scientific publications and dissemination

 Greco is the author of several scientific and popular publications, including Christillin E. and Greco C., Le memorie del futuro.
 Musei e ricerca, Torino: Einaudi, 2021 and Greco C. Tutankhamun, la scoperta del giovane faraone, Novara: De Agostini, 2022.
 The complete and updated list of publication is maintained on his personal page ORCID and on his Google Scholar profile.

 Since his arrival in Turin as Director, Greco introduced the ‘Passeggiate del Direttore’ (Director's Walks), during which he personally leads small groups of visitors along the halls of Museo Egizio.
 In 2020, during the first COVID-19 lockdown, he filmed over seven hours of videos in the museum's galleries, that were released weekly on the museum's social networks as a series of 25 passeggiate virtuali, that achieved hundreds of thousand visualisations.